 National-level tests of EAS evaluate the readiness of the system and our national alerting capability in the absence of internet connectivity.

 - The IPAWS Modernization Act of 2015 (Public Law 114-143) requires FEMA to conduct, not less than once every three years, a nationwide EAS test.
 The Act, which became law in April 2016, requires FEMA to help ensure that under all conditions the President can alert and warn the civilian population in areas endangered by natural disasters, acts of terrorism and other man-made disasters or threats to public safety.

 - The testing process is designed to evaluate the effectiveness of the IPAWS Open Platform for Emergency Networks and assess the operational readiness of the infrastructure for distribution of a national message and determine whether technological improvements are needed.

 - Testing will help ensure an effective and reliable system exists to provide timely and accurate alerts to the public.
 After each test, an after-action report and improvement plan is created and incorporated into future testing to ensure continual advancement of alert and warning capabilities.

 - The national tests encourage communication and strengthen relationships between the broadcast, wireless and emergency management communities.

 Before a national EAS test is conducted, there is significant coordination with radio and television broadcasters, cable systems, satellite radio and television providers, wireline video providers, and emergency managers.

 On Aug.
-7, 2019 FEMA, in coordination with the FCC, conducted the fifth nationwide test of the EAS.
-Previous EAS national tests were conducted in November 2011, September 2016 and 2017, and October 2018, in collaboration with the Federal Communications Commission, radio and television stations,, and emergency management officials.
+11, 2021 FEMA, in coordination with the FCC, conducted the sixth nationwide test of the EAS.
+Previous EAS national tests were conducted in November 2011, September 2016 and 2017, October 2018, and August 2019 in collaboration with radio and television stations and emergency management officials.